SquareSR/alternative-red-routes/Race-Route/README.md

 **Pokemaniac 2:**
 - TB

-**SAVE THE GAME before Oddish Girl:** unless you got Gentleman Candy
+**If under 43 hp, SAVE THE GAME before Oddish Girl:** unless you got Gentleman Candy
 - If you fought the Gentleman, Thrash turn 1.
 The ranges are guaranteed
 - If 18-22 hp TB + Thrash
 	- If you get put to sleep, Potion at 1-5
 	- If paralyzed, keep using Thrash
 - Otherwise, just Thrash at any other hp

+> Remember that if you die and reset to redo the fight, then you must repel right away after the fight.
+This doesn't matter though, we have tons of extra repel steps.

 After the fight:
 - Use one Repel [here](https://gunnermaniac.com/pokeworld?map=232#25/19)